Crowd simulation: Personality-based models

 One method of creating individualistic behavior for crowd agents is through the use of personality traits.
 Each agent may have certain aspects of their personality tuned based on a formula that associates aspects such as aggressiveness or impulsiveness with variables that govern the agents' behavior.
 One way this association can be found is through a subjective study in which agents are randomly assigned values for these variables and participants are asked to describe each agent in terms of these personality traits.
 A regression may then be done to determine a correlation between these traits and the agent variables.
 The personality traits can then be tuned and have an appropriate effect on agent behavior.

 The OCEAN personality model has been used to define a mapping between personality traits and crowd simulation parameters.
 Automating crowd parameter tuning with personality traits provides easy authoring of scenarios with heterogeneous crowds.

 Stress-based model

-The behavior of crowds in high-stress situations can be modeled using General Adaptation Syndrome theory.l Agent behavior is affected by various stressors from their environment categorized into four prototypes: time pressure, area pressure, positional stressors, and interpersonal stressors, each with associated mathematical models.
+The behavior of crowds in high-stress situations can be modeled using General Adaptation Syndrome theory.
+Agent behavior is affected by various stressors from their environment categorized into four prototypes: time pressure, area pressure, positional stressors, and interpersonal stressors, each with associated mathematical models.

 Time pressure refers to stressors related to a time limit in reaching a particular goal.
 An example would be a street crossing with a timed walk signal or boarding a train before the doors are closed.
-This prototype is modeled by the following formula: